wperesdev/wperesdev/README.md

-# Hi there, I'm WPeresDev 👋
+# Hi there, I'm Wesley Peres 👋

 ## About Me
 I'm a passionate software developer with a strong interest in web development, cloud computing, and open-source contributions.
 I love learning new technologies and applying them to solve real-world problems.